Ola-20/Wheels-in-Motion-Analytics/README.md

 3) init_2_gcs_to_bigquery_dag – Load processed weather into BigQuery as dim_weather.

 4) init_3_web_scraping_gcp_vm_dag – Crawl the TfL site and save a manifest (links_dictionary.json) of weekly journey CSV links to GCS.

+*Note: only this first section has been completed as of 18/09/2025*

 #### 2) Production (real data flow)